 Remove the damaged liner plate by gas cutting.

 Fix new liner plate with countersunk screws and also tack weld for additional safety.
-Incase of load cell, give clearance to instrumentation to fix load cell.
+In case of load cell, give clearance to instrumentation to fix load cell.

 Clear electrical shutdown and take trials in manual mode, wherever possible.